myriadrf/lc-website/introduction/index.rst

 banks via a cabled RF network, with reference clock distribution, control, and RF measurement.

-This is the current development focus and see :ref:`ci_hardware` for details.
+This is the current development focus and see :doc:`/developer/ci_hardware` for details.

 CI Platform Configuration and Test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^